zalando/skipper/docs/kubernetes/ingress-usage.md

 ### Kubernetes ingress specification base path

-By default, the ingress path is interpreted as a regular expression with a mandatory leading "/", and is automatically prepended by a "^" control character, enforcing that the path has to be at the start of the incoming request path.
+By default, the ingress path mode is set to `kubernetes-ingress`, which is interpreted as a regular expression with a mandatory leading `/`, and is automatically prepended by a `^` control character, enforcing that the path has to be at the start of the incoming request path.

 ### Plain regular expression

-When the path mode is set to "path-regexp", the ingress path is interpreted similar to the default kubernetes ingress specification way, but is not prepended by the "^" control character.
+When the path mode is set to `path-regexp`, the ingress path is interpreted similar to the default kubernetes ingress specification way, but is not prepended by the `^` control character.

 ### Path prefix

-When the path mode is set to "path-prefix", the ingress path is not a regular expression.
-As an example, "/foo/bar" will match "/foo/bar" or "/foo/bar/baz", but won't match "/foo/barooz".
+When the path mode is set to `path-prefix`, the ingress path is not a regular expression.
+As an example, `/foo/bar` will match `/foo/bar` or `/foo/bar/baz`, but won't match `/foo/barooz`.

 When PathPrefix is used, the path matching becomes deterministic when a request could match more than one ingress routes otherwise.